 PVDD_X is the H-bridge power supply pin.
 Two power pins exists for each half-bridge to handle the current density.
-It is important that the circuitry recommendations around the PVDD_X pins are followed carefully both topology-and layout-wise.
-For topology recommendations, see the Typical System Configuration section.
+It is important that the circuitry recommendations around the PVDD_X pins are followed carefully both topology- and layout-wise.
+For topology recommendations, see the System Configuration Used for Characterization section.
 Following these recommendations is important for parameters like EMI, reliability, and performance.